 Changes in Enrollment Status after Census Date

 The institutionally defined census date at Tennessee Tech University is the 14th day of the term.
 As of midnight on the 14th day, courses will be locked.
 If a student officially drops courses after that date and it causes a change in status (i.e. from full-time to part-time, part-time to less than part-time, or full-time to less-than part-time), a student may lose their Tennessee Education Lottery Scholarship for all future semesters.
-Students enrolled in a full-time status, as of institutionally defined census date, may not convert to part-time status (or less) within the same semester and receive a scholarship award for the succeeding semesters unless the student requests and the institution approves the change to part-time status.
+Students enrolled in a full-time status, as of institutionally defined census date, may not convert to part-time status (or less) within the same semester and receive a scholarship award for the succeeding semesters.
 If there is a change in enrollment status due to extenuating circumstances, a student may submit a Lottery appeal.
 Please contact the Financial Aid Office if you are considering dropping a course(s) to discuss your options.

 Co-op or Military Leave